 Uterus transplantation (UTx) is fast evolving from an experimental to a clinical procedure, combining solid organ transplantation with assisted reproductive technology.
 The commencement of the first human uterus transplant trial in the United Kingdom leads us to examine and reflect upon the legal and regulatory aspects closely intertwined with UTx from the process of donation to potential implications on fertility treatment and the birth of the resultant child.
 As the world's first ephemeral transplant, the possibility of organ restitution requires consideration and is discussed herein.

 BACKGROUND: Minimally invasive radical trachelectomy has emerged as an alternative to open radical hysterectomy for patients with early-stage cervical cancer desiring future fertility.
 Recent data suggest worse oncologic outcomes after minimally invasive radical hysterectomy than after open radical hysterectomy in stage I cervical cancer.
-OBJECTIVE: To compare 4.5-year disease-free survival after open versus minimally invasive radical trachelectomy.
+OBJECTIVE: We aimed to compare 4.5-year disease-free survival after open vs minimally invasive radical trachelectomy.
 STUDY DESIGN: This was a collaborative, international retrospective study (International Radical Trachelectomy Assessment Study) of patients treated during 2005-2017 at 18 centers in 12 countries.
-Eligible patients had squamous, adenocarcinoma, or adenosquamous carcinoma; had preoperative tumor size ≤2 cm; and underwent open or minimally invasive (robotic or laparoscopic) radical trachelectomy with nodal assessment (pelvic lymphadenectomy and/or sentinel lymph node biopsy).
-Exclusion criteria included neoadjuvant chemotherapy or preoperative pelvic radiotherapy, prior lymphadenectomy or pelvic retroperitoneal surgery, pregnancy, stage IA1 disease with lymphovascular space invasion, aborted trachelectomy (conversion to radical hysterectomy), or vaginal approach.
+Eligible patients had squamous carcinoma, adenocarcinoma, or adenosquamous carcinoma; had a preoperative tumor size of ≤2 cm; and underwent open or minimally invasive (robotic or laparoscopic) radical trachelectomy with nodal assessment (pelvic lymphadenectomy and/or sentinel lymph node biopsy).
+The exclusion criteria included neoadjuvant chemotherapy or preoperative pelvic radiotherapy, previous lymphadenectomy or pelvic retroperitoneal surgery, pregnancy, stage IA1 disease with lymphovascular space invasion, aborted trachelectomy (conversion to radical hysterectomy), or vaginal approach.
 Surgical approach, indication, and adjuvant therapy regimen were at the discretion of the treating institution.
-A total of 715 consecutive patients were entered in the study database.
-Sixty-nine patients were excluded, leaving 646 in the analysis.
+A total of 715 patients were entered into the study database.
+However, 69 patients were excluded, leaving 646 in the analysis.
 Endpoints were the 4.5-year disease-free survival rate (primary), 4.5-year overall survival rate (secondary), and recurrence rate (secondary).
 Kaplan-Meier methods were used to estimate disease-free survival and overall survival.
-A post hoc weighted analysis was conducted to compare the recurrence rate between surgical approaches, with open surgery considered standard and minimally invasive surgery considered experimental.
-RESULTS: Of the 646 patients, 358 underwent open surgery, and 288 underwent minimally invasive s
+A post hoc weighted analysis was performed, comparing the recurrence rates between surgical approaches, with open surgery being considered as standard and minimally invasive surgery as experimental.
+RESULTS: Of 646 patients, 358 underwent open surgery, and 288 underwent mini